Logiqx/gps-details/docs/devices/motion/rate/README.md

 It is not known how the Motion is producing data at different log rates:

-- How have CFG-RATE-MEAS and CFG-RATE-NAV (previously UBX-CFG-RATE) being used inside the Motion?
+- How are CFG-RATE-MEAS and CFG-RATE-NAV (previously UBX-CFG-RATE) being used inside the Motion?
   - Logging at 5 Hz could be done in one of 2 ways, but it's unclear whether the results would differ:
     - CFG-RATE-MEAS = 100 and CFG-RATE-NAV = 2
     - CFG-RATE-MEAS = 200 and CFG-RATE-NAV = 1
-  - It is also not clear to me whether navigation solutions several recent GNSS measurements, or just the latest ones.
+  - It is also not clear to me whether navigation solutions can use several recent GNSS measurements, or just the latest.